genesis-community/vault-genesis-kit/MANUAL.md

   names the availability set to deploy the Vault nodes across.
   This parameter does not have any effect on other platforms.

+- `auxiliary_vault` - If deploying a second Vault after the primary Genesis Vault was deployed.
+This prevents automatic unsealing of the Vault after a deploy, as Genesis will attempt to unseal the new Vault with the seal keys of the primary Genesis Vault.
+Defaults to `false`.

 # Cloud Configuration

 By default, Vault uses the following VM types/networks/disk pools from your